Hoo-Knows/HollowKnight.LostArtifacts/SPOILERS.md

 - Traveler’s Garment (Dirtmouth)
 	- Resilience - Scales damage with the player’s velocity over the past second
 - Paving Stone (Forgotten Crossroads)
-	- Stagspeed - Decreases attack cooldown and nail art charge time
+	- Stagspeed - Decreases attack cooldown and nail art charge time for 3 seconds after a dash
 - Lush Moss (Greenpath)
 	- Regeneration - Heal a mask after a certain amount of hits
 - Noxious Shroom (Fungal Wastes)
 	- Toxic - Hitting an enemy has a 25% chance to release a spore cloud that can spread to nearby enemies
 - Crying Statue (City of Tears)
-	- Fallen - Take one extra damage, but deal more damage for 5 seconds after taking damage
+	- Fallen - Take one extra damage, but deal more damage for 10 seconds after taking damage
 - Totem Shard (Soul Sanctum)
-	- Soulful - Deal +15% damage for a short time after healing; Deep Focus gives +60% instead, Quick Focus doubles duration
+	- Soulful - Deal +20% damage for a short time after healing; Deep Focus gives +100% instead, Quick Focus doubles duration
 - Dung Ball (Royal Waterways)
 	- Stinky - Makes you odorous (also generates lag)
 - Tumbleweed (Howling Cliffs)